pabloturati/CS344-Assignment4/README.md

 ### Compile run available commands

 The following flags can be passed to the compileApp.sh shell script:
-   -e : run executable getting standard in from input1 testfile -v : run executable with valgrind leak analysis
+    -m : (manual) run executable to take input from stdin and output from stdout -e : (execute) run executable getting standard in from default input1 (located in ./testfiles/testInputFiles/input1.txt) -t : (test) run executable and then run test script (see README section `Testing` for more details) -v : (valgrind) run executable with valgrind leak analysis
-   -t : run executable and then run test script (see section Testing for more options) -m : run executable to take input from stdin and output from stdout

 ## Run procedure